 Hot Water and Hurricanes

-The lab activity described here was created by LuAnn Dahlman of TERC for the EarthLabs project.
+The lab activity described here was created by LuAnn Dahlman and Sarah Hill of TERC for the EarthLabs project.

 Summary and Learning Objectives

 Students explore issues related to the rapid intensification of hurricanes.
 They become familiar with the concepts of heat energy and the specific heat of water and interact with animations of sea surface temperature images to identify the Gulf Stream and the Loop Current.
-Students use ImageJ, a free image processing application, to explore visualizations of heat content in the Gulf of Mexico just before Hurricane Katrina.
-They plot the path of Katrina as an overlay on these visualizations and observe changes in the heat content of Gulf waters as the hurricane passed over it.
+Students use the NOAA View Global Data Exploration Tool and Google Earth to explore visualizations of heat content in the Gulf of Mexico just before Hurricane Katrina.
+They use a Google Earth layer of a plotted path of Katrina with NOAA data visualizations to observe changes in the heat content of Gulf waters as the hurricane passed over it.

 After completing this investigation, students will be able to:

 - calculate the amount of heat energy absorbed by a given volume of water as its temperature changes;